Connect with others who understand.

 How Does Pulmonary Arterial Hypertension Affect the Lungs and Heart?

 Now that you know how the lungs and heart work together, it’s easier to understand how PAH can affect them.
-PAH is a type of PH, which occurs when you have high blood pressure levels in your pulmonary arteries, leading to stiffness and narrowing.
-Again, these blood vessels move deoxygenated (oxygen-poor) blood from your heart to your lungs.
+PAH is a type of pulmonary hypertension that happens when you have high blood pressure in your pulmonary arteries, making them stiff and narrow.
+Again, these blood vessels move deoxygenated blood from your heart to your lungs.
+PAH makes it harder for these blood vessels to move blood from your heart to your lungs, which can cause symptoms like:

 You may have high blood pressure in your pulmonary arteries for several reasons.
 The World Health Organization (WHO) classifies PH into five distinct groups based on the specific cause.
-Some types of pulmonary hypertension are caused by heart issues.
-Others are due to lung diseases that eventually also affect the heart.
+Some types of PH are caused by heart problems.
+Others are caused by lung diseases that can also hurt the heart.

 Group 1 PH refers to pulmonary arterial hypertension.
 This condition makes your pulmonary arteries stiff, thick, and narrow.
 The right side of your heart has to work harder to pump blood to your lungs.
 Eventually, PAH can lead to right-sided heart failure.

-More than half of PAH cases are idiopathic, meaning they have no known cause.
+Many cases of PAH are idiopathic, meaning they have no known cause.
 Other causes of PAH include:

 • Genetics — About 15 percent to 20 percent of PAH cases are heritable (passed down from one generation to the next).

-• Use of certain drugs — PH can develop from taking diet pills, amphetamines, or certain cancer medications.
+• Use of certain drugs — PAH can develop from taking diet pills, amphetamines, or certain cancer medications.

-• Other diseases — Conditions linked with PAH include liver disease, heart disease present at birth, and scleroderma (a disease that hardens and tightens the skin and can also affect internal organs).
+• Other diseases — Conditions linked with PAH include heart disease present at birth, lupus, and scleroderma (a disease that hardens and tightens the skin and can also affect internal organs).

 Although PAH is a progressive disease, meaning it gets worse over time, PAH medications can help.